tyronecragg/coursera/getting-and-cleaning-data/Codebook.md

 fBodyGyroMag
 fBodyGyroJerkMag

 The set of variables that were estimated from these signals are:

 mean: Mean value
 std: Standard deviation

+The prefix 't' denotes time and the prefix 'f' indicates frequency.

-'X', 'Y' and 'Z' are used to denote signals in the X, Y and Z directions.
+The suffixes 'X', 'Y' and 'Z' are used to denote signals in the X, Y and Z directions.

+### tidy_average_data.txt

-The modified dataset above was used to create a second data set containing the average of each variable for each activity and each subject.
-This dataset is named `tidy_average_data.txt`.
+The modified dataset above was used to create this second data set containing the average of each reading for each activity and each subject.

+The prefix 'average' denotes that these readings have been averaged for each activity and each subject.

+### Files

 The dataset includes the following files: